kevanpng/kubernetes-installation/README.md

 # Requirements
 - Must be run in a Centos Linux environment.
 Supports running in EC2 instances, see below for more details
 - Assumes VM has internet connection to install packages from public internet
+- Assumes the following host ports are available:
+  - 80
+  - 443
+  - 8080

 - Assumes the following packages are already installed:
   - python3.6 (or above)
   - pip3